Interview with BloXroute Chief System Architect Alex Kuzmanovic

-ArcBlock Podcast Interview with BloXroute CTO Aleks Kuzmanovic and the new Blockchain Distribution Network
+ArcBlock Podcast Interview with BloXroute Chief System Architect Aleks Kuzmanovic and the new Blockchain Distribution Network

 Thanks for listening to this episode of Decentralized Me, a podcast with a global perspective on the companies, technologies, and people making the decentralized Internet a reality.
 Now your hosts, Matt McKinney, and Jean Chen.

 Matt: Aleks, great to meet you.
 I’m Matt from ArcBlock and we have my good friend and colleague Jean Chen joining us as well.
 What I was hoping to do actually just to kick it off and to help us get a little more understanding of BloXroute is maybe give us an introduction to BloXroute and the current state of the project.

 Aleks: Yes.
 So basically BloXroute was founded by my former student Uri Klarman, who is now our CEO and I'm a professor of computer science at Northwestern University.
 Both Uri and I are computer networking researchers originally.
 And what that means if we come from this place of Internet protocols, Internet efficiency, content distribution networks and stuff like that.
 And the first time that I saw the blockchain scalability problem, I realized it's a computer networking problem and so Uri and I teamed up.
 We started building something at the university but pretty soon we figured out that we don't have enough resources.
 So this is how we ended up connecting to some people at Cornell - Professor Emin Gun Sirer from Cornell and his Ph.D. student Soumya, who was building at the time a relay network and then we teamed up with them.